 Centennial Park is the perfect place to go with a picnic lunch and a few outdoor toys.
 Enjoy the wide open space and beautiful scenery and just have fun with your kids!

 If you are looking to round out your day with another activity, Clark’s Elioak Farm is only about a 5-minute drive away from Centennial Park.
 Clark’s Elioak Farm is geared to younger kids and you could spend a few fun hours here for sure.
-Click here to read my in-depth review of the farm.

 For the Centennial Park website, click here.